-Our Board designates one of ournon-employee independent directors as Lead Director of our Board (the "Lead Director").
-The late Mr. McKenna served in this capacity throughout 2022 and until his recent passing.
-The Board has appointed D. Cameron Findlay to succeed Mr. McKenna in the position of Lead Director.
-The Board believes that it is beneficial for us and our stockholders to have a Lead Director who will serve a variety of roles, including presiding at the executive sessions of independent directors, and at all other meetings of the Board at which the chairperson of the Board is not present, and calling an executive session of non-employee directors at any time, consistent with our Corporate Governance Guidelines.
+Our Board designates one of our non-employee independent directors as Lead Director of our Board (the "Lead Director").
+Mr. D. Cameron Findlay has served in the position of Lead Director since February 2023.
+Andrew J. McKenna served as Lead Director until his passing in February 2023.
+The Board believes that it is beneficial for us and our stockholders to have a Lead Director who will serve a variety of roles, including presiding at the executive sessions of independent directors, and at all other meetings of the Board at which the chairperson of the Board is not present, and calling an executive session of independent directors at any time, consistent with our Corporate Governance Guidelines.

-Non-employee directors of the Board meet outside the presence of other directors in executive sessions, held in conjunction with our regular Board meetings.
-In addition, our non-employee directors meet in executive session at least once per year and our Lead Director presides at all such executive sessions.
+Independent directors of the Board meet outside the presence of other directors in executive sessions, held in conjunction with our regular Board meetings four times a year, and our Lead Director presides at all such executive sessions.